AsikumaGod/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script deletes betty

 9-firstdirdeletion
 This script deletes my first directory

+10-Back
+This script move you back